abhaymishra24/Notepad-Application/README.md

 ### Project Descripton✍️
 In this project, the Notepad application works pretty much similar to the Notepad utility of Windows-based system.
 It allows the user to create a new text documents, add content to it, edit it, save and close it.
+It also includes basic editing features like cut, copy, and paste.

 ##### The Notepad application program given below uses the following classes -